 The pleasure, honor is all mine, sir.

-And uh equally uh the pleasure to hear Donald Trump out there, you know, speaking to the Mexican president.
+And equally, the pleasure to hear Donald Trump out there, you know, speaking for the Mexican president, he was extremely capital P precedential.

-And I I never been so proud the way Mr. Trump, you know, he demonstrated the really high point of his, you know, uh of uh career, even though he's not a politician, but he demonstrated, you know, a lot of political, you know, um conversations with the president over there, and he I I really am speechless, to be honest with you.
+And I've never been so proud the way Mr. Trump, you know, he demonstrated the really high point of his, you know, of his career, even though he's not a politician, but he demonstrated, you know, a lot of political, you know, conversations with the president over there.

-But you know, I've known Donald Trump for many years.
+You know, I've known Donald Trump for many years.

 I'm not speechless.

-And I know his irreverent.
+And I know is he irreverent.

-I know he can be a little over the top and combative, but I also know that he loves the country and wants to make the country a better place, and frankly, everything he's advocating will keep America safer, protect American jobs.
+But I also know that he loves the country and wants to make the country a better place.

-I don't think he wants a trade war with Mexico, but he's certainly starting from a position of strength, and certainly having the Mexican president react and respond to him and want good relations with him shows that you can be strong and advocate your positions and and still negotiate from a position of strength and win.
+And certainly having the Mexican president react and respond to him and want good relations with him shows that you can be strong and advocate your positions and still negotiate from a position of strength and win.

-And I think that you know, I think everybody else, every most other politicians are too weak and too timid and too afraid and too calculating and too poll-driven to actually do something as bold as Donald Trump has done here.
+And I think that, you know, I think everybody else, every most other politicians are too weak and too timid and too afraid and too calculating and too poll driven to actually do something as bold as Donald Trump has done here.

 And I think you'd have the same impact when you deal with ISIS or other people.

-You know, compare what Trump just did here to Obama's apology tour.
+So, you know, compare what Trump just did here to Obama's apology tour.

 Think of the difference.